KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 [`--nice`](cmdline-nice) (or `--niceness`) \<value\>
 This value adjusts the computer CPU priority requested by kde-builder, and should be in the range of 0-20.
 0 is highest priority (because it is the least “nice”), 20 is the lowest priority.
 This option defaults to 10.

+Changes the CPU priority given to `kde-builder` (and all processes used by `kde-builder` e.g. `make`(1)). \<foo\> should be an integer number between -20 and 19.
+Positive values are "nicer" to the rest of the system (i.e. lower priority).

+Note that the possible priorities available on your system may be different than listed here, see `nice`(2) for more information.
+Note also that this only changes *CPU* priority, often you want to change *I/O* priority on systems where that is supported.
+There is no command-line option for I/O priority adjustment, but there is a configuration file option: `use-idle-io-priority` (although like all options, there is a generic way to set this from the command line).

 (cmdline-rc-file)=
 [`--rc-file`](cmdline-rc-file) \<file\>